-Working in education covers a broad range of careers that will mostly work with or in proximity to children and young adults so need some extent of safeguarding.
-Jobs in education that require a DBS check include but are no limited to:
+Working in education covers a broad range of careers that will primarily work with or in proximity to children and young adults, so need some extent of safeguarding.
+Jobs in education that require a DBS check include but are not limited to:

 - Teachers (as well as teaching assistants)